Our goal is to share information and products that are truly helpful to renters.

 So, the question is, how do you access this kind of help?
 Well, first you can reach out to your own contacts: family, friends, friends-of-friends.
 You never know if there’s someone in your circle who can give you the loan you need.

 If you don’t know anyone who can help there are sites, such as Prosper or LendingClub, that facilitate personal loans for people just like you.
-It can’t hurt to check them out and see if an individual wants to give you a loan.
-Just be sure to check the terms and conditions before you sign on the dotted line!
+It can’t hurt to check them out and see if an individual will give you a loan.
+Be sure to check the terms and conditions before you sign on the dotted line!

 5. Seller financing